@OITTTIOClone sources

 spack external list

-check out packages detectable by external
+check out packages detectable by external (list by repository and name)

 spack external list